234 Goodman Street, Cincinnati, Ohio 45219 | (866) 941-UCNI (8264)

 In addition, neurosurgeons at the center are internationally recognized for their work in research and treatment of trigeminal neuralgia (facial pain) and other functional pain disorders.

 The UC Neuroscience Institute Neurotrauma Center treats patients with traumatic brain and spine injuries.
-It is based at the Trauma Center of University Hospital, the only Level 1 adult trauma center in the region.
+It is based at the Trauma Center at the University of Cincinnati Medical Center, the only Level 1 adult trauma center in the region.
 Recognized regionally and around the country for its leadership in trauma care, the Trauma Center is nationally certified by the American College of Surgeons.
-In addition, University Hospital is home to a nationally certified Adult Burn Unit, the only such unit in the region.
+In addition, UC Medical Center is home to a nationally certified Adult Burn Unit, the only such unit in the region.

-The specialists of the Neurotrauma Center play a life-saving and life-enhancing role in this multidisciplinary effort, and are supported by University Air Care (one of the nation's most advanced emergency air medical transport services) and the Center for Emergency Care at University Hospital.
+The specialists of the Neurotrauma Center play a life-saving and life-enhancing role in this multidisciplinary effort, and are supported by University Air Care (one of the nation’s most advanced emergency air medical transport services) and the Center for Emergency Care at UC Medical Center.

 The James J. and Joan A. Gardner Family Center for Parkinson's Disease and Movement Disorders at the UC Neuroscience Institute is one of the most progressive centers of its kind.
 Our physicians provide each patient with world-class care, beginning with a team analysis by movement disorder experts in the fields of neurology, neurosurgery, and neuropsychiatry.